OgGabriel/valorant-trigger/README.md

 # Valorant-Trigger
-Pixel valorant triggerbot cheat.
+- Pixel valorant triggerbot cheat.

 # Features
-- Triggerbot with customizable delay (VK_SHIFT)
+- Triggerbot with customizable delay.
+- Cheat key left shift.

 # Requirements
 This cheat requires Logitech GHUB driver to be installed on the machine that is running the game/cheat.
 - Download at https://www.logitechg.com/en-us/innovation/g-hub.html.
-You don't need a Logitech mouse!
+- You don't need a Logitech mouse!
 Use some logitech CVE project and it will works good.
-For more Logitech Security Vulnerabilities explore the site bellow :
+- For more Logitech Security Vulnerabilities explore the site bellow :
 - https://www.cvedetails.com/vulnerability-list/vendor_id-944/Logitech.html

 # About Detection